Christian counselling and Psychotherapy

 The professional

-fee per hour session is $160.00 (2024 revision) and payment is due at the end of your appointment.
+fee per hour consultation is $160.00 (as of 2025) and payment is due at the end of your appointment.
 Payment by e-transfers to [email protected] or PayPal.
 A receipt is issued.

 To Hell with Playing it Safe!